cfw-guide/dsi.cfw.guide/docs/faq.md

+---

+---

 # FAQ

 ## What functionality will I lose by modding my system?
 - If you decide to install Unlaunch, you will not lose any system functionality
 - If you go with a Memory Pit-only setup, you will be unable to save photos to the SD card via the Nintendo DSi Camera application while the exploit is installed.
-Either follow [Alternate Exploits](alternate-exploits) instead, or follow [Installing Unlaunch](/installing-unlaunch)
+Either follow [Alternate Exploits](alternate-exploits) instead, or follow [Installing Unlaunch](installing-unlaunch)
    - This is because the metadata file (`pit.bin`) is overwritten with the Memory Pit exploit

 ## How do I play Nintendo DS Game Card dumps?